she0305/she0305.github.io/_career/1-WhoAmi.md

 **Role 👩‍🔧:** Project Engineer Intern<br/>
 **Responsibilities 🛠️:** Analyzing the current manufacturing process and providing solutions to improve the process. <br/>
-**Amy's Impact 🔥:** Analyzed production bottleneck issue and identified impacted areas in penuche processes; recommended solutions to increase the production by 9%, 40%, 220%.
+**Amy's Impact 🔥:** Analyzed production bottleneck issue and identified impacted areas in penuche processes; recommended solutions to increase the production by 9%, 40%, and 220%.
 The company later invested $1.8M to adopt the solution alongside the site expansion. <br/>
 **Take away 🎁:** Being able to use data to present the solution to the higher management.